umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing.md

 # Image Processing

-- Please download the project [here](https://github.com/umass-compsci-220/public-materials/raw/main/homework/01-image-processing.zip).
+- Please download the homework [here](https://github.com/umass-compsci-220/public-materials/raw/main/homework/01-image-processing.zip).
 - If you need help installing [VSCode](https://code.visualstudio.com/) and [Node.js](https://nodejs.org/) (required for this course), read [this page](/).
   - **You will need a Node.js version starting from v16 and less than v20**
 - If you need help opening the project, read [this page](/materials/tutorials/assignments/opening-an-assignment).